Sharing the Voice of the Customer

 *1 Passive management seeks to earn results that are linked to a targeted benchmark such as the Nikkei Average or TOPIX.

-Epson Selected as a Constituent of the FTSE4Good Index Series, a Socially Responsible Investment (SRI) Index, for the 13th Consecutive Year
+Epson Selected as a Constituent of the FTSE4Good Index Series for the 13th Consecutive Year

 Seiko Epson was selected by FTSE Russell, a part of the London Stock Exchange Group, as a constituent of one of the Socially Responsible Investment (SRI) indexes in the FTSE4Good series for the 13th consecutive year.